 Norwich 12 is an iconic set of outstanding heritage buildings being developed as a universally important integrated family of cultural, economic and social attractions for visitors and local people.

 In 2006 HEART secured almost £1 million from the Treasury's Invest to Save budget to launch the Norwich 12 initiative, a pioneering heritage concept.
-The overall aim is to develop the 12 iconic buildings into an integrated family of heritage attractions which will act as an internationally important showcase of English urban and cultural development over the last 1,000 years.
+The project developed the 12 iconic buildings into an integrated family of heritage attractions which acted as an internationally important showcase of English urban and cultural development over the last 1,000 years.

-HEART is working with the 12 buildings and other professional organisations to achieve this, through a range of activities including:
+HEART worked with the 12 buildings and other professional organisations to achieve this, through a range of activities including: